juliebro/orca-sightings-api/docs/tutorials/quickstart.md

 nav_order: 2
 ---

+**On this page:**

 - TOC
 {:toc}

 # Get started by listing orca sightings: a tutorial

 This tutorial shows you how to download the API files and try one of the service actions: viewing all orca sightings reported in the app for the San Juan Islands.
-If you've already [set up your development environment](set-up-dev-env.md), the process should take about 15 minutes.
+If you've already [set up your development environment](./set-up-dev-env.md), the process should take about 20 minutes.

 ## Step 1: Make sure you have the API files